djvaron/Goldbach/README.md

   1. Store the sieve array across multiple nodes and communicate the different parts via MPI.
   2. Store the sieve in disk space.

-Neither of these approaches seems very promising because passing large arrays between nodes is costly (see Sect.
-5) and loading them from disk space is slow as well.
+Neither of these approaches seems very promising, because passing large arrays between nodes is costly (see Sect.
+5), as is loading them from disk space.
 We leave direct testing of these two approaches to future work, and here limit our analysis to the interval {1 ..
 10<sup>10</sup>}.

 To better understand how cost scales with problem size, we profiled our code using the GNU gprof profiler: